amplab/training/ampcamp/tachyon.md

 Now, try running `counts.take(10)` again and you will see that it's much faster than the first time because the `counts` RDD has been stored `OFF_HEAP` in Tachyon.

+To shutdown tachyon, issue the following command:

+    bin/tachyon-stop.sh

 This brings us to the end of the Tachyon chapter of the tutorial.
 We encourage you to continue playing with the code and to check out the [project website](http://tachyon-project.org/), Github